by Sabazius X° and AMT IX°

 In 1915 or 1916, Aleister Crowley wrote “An Intimation with Respect to the Constitution of the Order” (Liber CXCIV), which developed the ideas set forth in Reuss’s 1906 O.T.O.
 Constitution, Crowley’s 1913 M∴M∴M∴ Constitution, and in Crowley’s Manifesto.
 Gérard Encausse died on October 25, 1916.
 Charles Détré (Téder, 1855-1918) succeeded Encausse, and also appears to have received the X° of O.T.O. for France, but he died only two years later.

 In 1916, Reuss moved to Basle, Switzerland.
-While there, he established an “A National Grand Lodge and Mystic Temple” of O.T.O. and the Hermetic Brotherhood of Light at Monte Verità.
+While there, he established an “Anational Grand Lodge and Mystic Temple” of O.T.O. and the Hermetic Brotherhood of Light at Monte Verità, with the term “anational” indicating that it had no affiliation with any particular country.
 Monte Verità was a utopian commune near Ascona founded in 1900 by Henri Oedenkoven and Ida Hofmann, which functioned as a center for what the historian James Webb would later call the “Progressive Underground.”

 On January 22, 1917, Reuss published a manifesto for this Anational Grand Lodge, which was called Verità Mystica.
 On the same date, he published a revised version of his 1906 O.T.O.
 Constitution, with a “Synopsis of Degrees” and an abridgment of The Message of the Master Therion appended.
 In his revised constitution, Reuss included many of the provisions of Crowley’s M∴M∴M∴ Constitution of 1913.
 However, in this document, as in many of Reuss’s documents about O.T.O., he emphasized the Masonic character of the Order.